 Not necessarily to change things, but it would have made life a lot easier and made a huge difference to my self-esteem.

-So if I could send a message back in time, a letter to my 15 year old self, this is what I would say.
+So if I could go back in time, and send a letter to my 15 year old self, this is what I would say.

 - Don’t let anyone make you feel like you don’t deserve to be here.

 - Learn to stand up for yourself.
 Because if you don’t, who will?